DOB: c. 1935 - 2017

 2010 Irrunytju Artists: Nganampa Nguru - Our Country, Linton and Kay Fine Art Gallery, Perth

-2009 Emerging Elders - honouring senior Indigenbous artists, National Gallery of Australia, Canberra
+2009 Emerging Elders - honouring senior Indigenous artists, National Gallery of Australia, Canberra

 2009 Nganampa Ngura - Our Land: Irrunytju Artists from the Western Desert, Linton and Kay Fine Art, Perth